Duke professors report emails from someone falsely claiming to be student, seeking information on their courses

 False Inquiries

-Duke University professors took to social media on Tuesday to see if they could trust emails from someone claiming to be a student, seeking information about reading lists in their courses for the coming semester.
+Duke University professors took to social media Dec.
+27 to see if they could trust emails from someone claiming to be a student, seeking information about reading lists in their courses for the coming semester.

-Professors who shared their emails said that they would try to answer such questions from a Duke student, but didn't want to inadvertently help someone trying to attack either higher education generally or certain fields of study.
+Professors who shared the emails they received said they would try to answer such questions from a Duke student but didn't want to inadvertently help someone trying to attack either higher education generally or certain fields of study.
 Many cited the mood in academe in a time when new groups like Professor Watchlist are appearing.
 The list is for people to name faculty members who "promote anti-American values and advance leftist propaganda in the classroom.”

-The emails came from someone claiming to be Gary Joe, but Duke says no such person is a current student.
+The emails came from someone using the name Gary Joe, but Duke says no such person is a current student.
 The university sent out an alert to faculty members Tuesday suggesting they not respond to the alleged student, and said that he has tried before to get information from faculty members about Duke classes.

-Inside Higher Ed sent email to Gary Joe seeking to find out who he is and why he is sending the email.
-He did not respond but this article will be updated if he does.
+Inside Higher Ed sent an email to Gary Joe seeking to find out who he is and why he is sending the email.
+He did not respond, but this article will be updated if he does.

+Since word of the Duke emails has spread, some reports on social media have said that the person involved may also be sending email messages to University of Michigan professors.
+A spokesman for Michigan confirmed that eight to 10 faculty members there -- all of whom teach courses on Islam, Asia, African-American or ethnic studies -- have received similar email messages.
+But those at Michigan come from an individual known to the university who periodically sends requests to faculty members.
+Michigan officials do not believe this person is linked to the Duke email messages.

 Gender Studies has always been a Right Wing target, so we're primed for scrutiny, critique, and insult. https://t.co/NCT4GVtlnM— ara wilson (@arawilson) December 27, 2016